 Cultivators must establish, maintain, and comply with the policies and procedures contained in the operations plans submitted as part of their applications.
 Operations plans must include policies and procedures for the production, storage, inventory, and transportation of medical marijuana.
 At a minimum, such plans must: (1) designate areas in the facility that are compartmentalized based on function, such as the marijuana cultivation area, with restricted access between the different areas of the facility; (2) implement policies and procedures that provide best practices for secure and proper cultivation of medical marijuana, which includes restricted movement between the different production areas by personnel based on access credentials assigned by the facility; (3) document the chain for all medical marijuana in the inventory tracking system; (4) establish a standard for the facility to be maintained in a clean and orderly condition, which includes free from infestation by rodents, insects, birds, and other animals of any kind; and (5) maintain a facility with adequate lighting, ventilation, temperature, sanitation, equipment and security for the safe and consistent cultivation of medical marijuana.
 Cultivators must also submit and maintain a quality control plan, and they are limited to the use of pesticides, fertilizers, and other chemical approved by the Department of Commerce.
-Moreover, cultivators are subject to recordkeeping and reporting requirements regarding their use of such chemicals.
+Moreover, cultivators are subject to recordkeeping and reporting requirements regarding their use of such chemicals

 Cultivators must maintain their facilities according to certain standards.
 All floors and benches must be free of debris, dust, and any other potential contaminants.
 Cultivators must remove dead and unusable plant parts from the marijuana cultivation area, and control rodents and other non-plant related pests.
 In maintaining their facilities, cultivators may only use chemicals, cleaning solutions, and other sanitizing agents approved for use around vegetables, fruit, or medicinal plants and must store them in a manner that protects against contamination.
 Cultivators must keep their equipment in a clean, professional environment and maintain cleaning and equipment maintenance logs at their facilities.
 Scales, balances, or other weight and/or mass measuring devices must be routinely calibrated using "National Institute of Standards and Technology" (NIST)-traceable reference weights, at least once each calendar year, by an independent third party approved by the Department of Commerce.
-The water supply for each cultivator.
+The water supply for each cultivation center must be derived from a source that is a regulated water system or a private water supply and must meet the needs of the cultivator.
 Each cultivator must implement policies and procedures related to receiving, inspecting, transporting, segregating, preparing, packaging, and storing medical marijuana in accordance with adequate sanitation principles.
 The disposal of undesired, excess, unauthorized, obsolete, adulterated, misbranded or deteriorated medical marijuana waste is subject to a specific set of procedures set forth in OAC 3796:2-2-03.